Edicts of Ashoka: Major Rock Edicts

 The Major Rock Edicts of Ashoka refer to 14 separate major Edicts, which are significantly detailed and extensive.
-These Edicts were concerned with practical instructions in running the kingdom such as the design of irrigation systems and descriptions of Ashoka's beliefs in peaceful moral behavior.
+These Edicts were concerned with practical instructions in running the empire such as the design of irrigation systems and descriptions of Ashoka's beliefs in peaceful moral behavior.
 They contain little personal detail about his life.
 These edicts are preceded chronologically by the Minor Rock Edicts.

 Three languages were used, Prakrit, Greek and Aramaic.
 The edicts are composed in non-standardized and archaic forms of Prakrit.
 Prakrit inscriptions were written in Brahmi and Kharosthi scripts, which even a commoner could read and understand.
 The inscriptions found in the area of Pakistan are in the Kharoshthi script.
 Other Edicts are written in Greek or Aramaic.
 The Kandahar Greek Edict of Ashoka (including portions of Edict No.13 and No.14) is in Greek only, and originally probably contained all the Major Rock Edicts 1-14.

 The Major Rock Edicts of Ashoka are inscribed on large rocks, except for the Kandahar version in Greek (Kandahar Greek Edict of Ashoka), written on a stone plaque belonging to a building.
 The Major Edicts are not located in the heartland of Mauryan territory, traditionally centered on Bihar, but on the frontiers of the territory controlled by Ashoka.